microsoft/vscode-docs/docs/python/tutorial-azure-functions.md

 ## Test and debug the function locally

-1. When you create the Functions project, the VS Code extension also creates a launch configuration in `.vscode/launch.json`, which contains a single configuration named "Attach to Python Functions."
+1. When you create the Functions project, the VS Code extension also creates a launch configuration in `.vscode/launch.json` that contains a single configuration named **Attach to Python Functions**.
 This configuration means you can just press F5 or use the Debug explorer to start the project:

     ![Debug explorer showing the Functions launch configuration](images/functions/launch-configuration.png)